esitarski/CrossMgr/MacInstallReadme.txt

 CrossMgr is released as a Python Package on the Mac.

-The install requires some one-time configuration.
+The install requires some one-time configuration, and you need to be connected to the internet.
 After that, upgrades are easy.

 If you are installing CrossMgr for the first time, start at Step 1.
-If you are upgrading CrossMgr to a more recent version, repeat steps Steps 3-4.
+If you are upgrading CrossMgr to a more recent version, repeat steps Steps 4-5.

 --------------------------------------------
 Step 1:  Check you Python version.